The Blues Jean Bar: Drinking Wine and Trying on Clothes

 We arrived into the “bar” and at first glance it looked like a normal clothing store.
 A shoe display in front, rows of clothing on one wall and tables with expertly stacked pants in front of us.
 But a few steps past the first couple tables of clothes and we came to a long, wide, wooden bar with stools placed in front.
 Two of the workers immediately opened up a bottle of red and white wine and I was sipping wine within seconds of arriving.
 We were also allowed to bring in snacks, resulting in me eating several Trader Joe’s cookies (not necessarily the best choice to do before trying on jeans).

 While sipping on my wine, my jeans bartender asked me what type of jeans I like – straight leg, skinny but not too skinny; what size I wore – I told him and he promptly told me I’m a size smaller.
 (Turned out he was right, which was quite impressive to me since I can’t ever even remember what size jeans I am, but he could tell just by looking at me in my frumpy business casual slacks.)
 Next I had to decide on a color.
 He grabbed several pairs and led me back to the dressing room.
 The first pair I tried on was perfect – exactly what I wanted.
-(Well, once I went down the size as he originally recommended).
+(Well, once I went down a size as he originally recommended).

 This, I decided, must be how celebrities shop.